What Happens if You Inherit a House With a Mortgage?

 When it comes to buying out siblings and keeping the inherited property within the family, it is crucial to establish a fair method for valuing the home.
 Estate planning experts suggest using the value reported on the estate tax return if it is recent, or obtaining multiple appraisals and taking an average.
 This ensures that all family members involved in the inheritance are treated equitably.

 Another critical aspect to consider is the financial feasibility of retaining the property.
-With mortgage rates currently hovering around 7%, heirs must evaluate whether taking on a mortgage is a viable option.
+With mortgage rates currently hovering between 7 and 8%, heirs must evaluate whether taking on a mortgage is a viable option.
 Financial advisers caution against making emotional decisions and recommend thoroughly assessing the financial implications of holding onto the inherited property.

 Regarding taxation, a home's cost basis resets to its market value, typically at the date of death, for measuring future taxable gains.
 Any increase in value after the owner's death is subject to long-term capital gains tax, which is usually lower than short-term gains tax rates.
 However, if the property is sold quickly, there may be minimal gains or even no taxable amount.